-IBM Communications Server for AIX, Version 5.0, is the latest product in the evolution of AIX SNA products, including AIX SNA Services/6000, AIX SNA Server/6000, SNA Server for AIX, and Communications Server for AIX, Version 4.2.
-Enhancements include:
+IBM Communications Server for AIX, Version 6.1, is the latest product in the evolution of AIX SNA products, including AIX SNA Services/6000, AIX SNA Server/6000, SNA Server for AIX, and Communications Server for AIX, Key features include:

-An integrated TN3270E Server function supports both TN3270E and TN3270 protocols, providing access to 3270 sessions for clients using the telnet protocol over TCP/IP.

-Multipath channel (MPC) support is provided for the ESCON adapter.

-SNA over ATM (Asynchronous Transfer Mode) local area network emulation (LANE) is supported.
-Supports frame relay over a token ring or Ethernet interface with the TPS\\/SoftFRAD product.
-The high-performance routing (HPR) feature of Advanced Peer-to-Peer Networking (APPN) now includes rapid transport protocol (RTP) in addition to automatic network routing (ANR).
+- An integrated TN3270E Server function supports both TN3270E and TN3270 protocols, providing access to 3270 sessions for clients using the telnet protocol over TCP/IP. - Multipath channel (MPC) support is provided for the ESCON adapter. - Supports frame relay over a token ring or Ethernet interface with the TPS/SoftFRAD product. - The high-performance routing (HPR) feature of Advanced Peer-to-Peer Networking (APPN) now includes rapid transport protocol (RTP) in addition to automatic network routing (ANR).
 This feature provides end-to-end support for nondisruptive rerouting of session traffic around route failures or congestion.
 This function is supported over all link types.